MY GREATEST HITS: ONE MILLION Clicks From STARDOM

 I’ve spent my adult life chasing songs I hope are beautiful—an elastic, subjective word—while staying true in sound, and honest in my lyrics; psychologically, politically, sexually, spiritually.

 I’ve written about my mental suffering, for sure.
-“Waiting is about waiting for depression to lift.
-“Yeah is about rising from it.
-“Be Brave Tonight is about staring it down and not doing something tragic.
-It's a song to encourage push onwards, to believe, to comfort tragic impulses.
+“Waiting” is about waiting for depression to lift.
+And anxiety, to be fully honest.
+“Yeah” is about rising from that wave.
+“Be Brave Tonight” is about staring that shit down but not doing something tragic.
+It's a song to encourage the onwards push, to believe in this journey, to comfort tragic impulses.

 There’s a physical thrill in the flow of zeroing in on the ideal chord progression, and matching the right word or syllable with the right melodic phrase.
 When the alchemy creates something that didn't exist, it’s invigorating.
 It’s bliss.
 It feels like magic.
 The same high I feel when fine tuning a scene in a documentary, or chiseling a paragraph in a novel.

 I’ve just finished my third novel: My Last Friends on Earth.
 Might be my last novel on Earth.
-Who knows?
 It was hard to finish.
 What kept me going?
-Not an advance.
+Not an advance, that's for sure.
 An eagerly awaiting fan base?
 Hardly.

 I came to adore them.
-They believe in friendship, positivity, courage, and honesty.
+They believe in things I till believe in: friendship, positivity, courage, honesty—and being a sarcastic goofball.
 Their resilience inspired me to be resilient enough to finish.
-I could hear them: "Shut up and rewrite!"
-I'm not kidding.
-How fortunate is that?
+I could hear them yelling from the creative abyss (also known, in the book, as the Southern Rubble): "Shut up and rewrite!"

 Is it enough to write, if nobody hears or reads the result?
 Sometimes it has to be.
 You can't pay someone to love you, though paying for promotion has proved effective from time to time.